-Assumption 2.1.
-For each $k \ge 0$, D_k is a finite set of normalized vectors.
+Assumption 2.1 For each $k \geq 0$, D_k is a finite set of normalized vectors.

-As it was done in [16] for unconstrained optimization, the constants in the derivation of complexity bounds simplify if we assume that all polling directions are normalized.
-However, all global convergence limits and worstcase complexity orders remain true when the norms of polling directions are only assumed to be above and below certain positive constants.
+Similarly to the unconstrained case [19], Assumption 2.1 aims at simplifying the constants in the derivation of the complexity bounds.
+However, all global convergence limits and worst-case complexity orders remain true when the norms of polling directions are only assumed to be above and below certain positive constants.